-The BHI board is led by Board Chair, Professor Carol Pollock.
+The BHI Board is led by Board Chair, Professor Carol Pollock AO.

-Professor Carol Pollock has an international reputation and has published over 280 papers in clinical medicine and basic science.
+Professor Carol Pollock AO has an international reputation and has published more than 280 papers in clinical medicine and basic science.
 She is a renal medicine specialist with extensive experience as a clinician, researcher, lecturer, mentor and advocate.

 Professor Pollock is an inaugural Fellow of the Australian Academy of Health and Medical Sciences (2015), was conferred a Vice Chancellors Award for Excellence in Research Supervision (2012), recognised as a ‘Distinguished Professor’ by the University of Sydney (2012) and received the Ministerial Award for Excellence in Cardiovascular Research (2014).